 For a list of driver license services offered at our office locations click here

-Road testing, learner license testing, commercial driver license testing and hazmat testing are available by appointment by clicking here.
+Road testing, learner license testing, commercial driver license testing and hazmat testing at our Beach, Commonwealth, Gateway, Kernan, Mandarin, North Jax, and Yates Branches are available by appointment by clicking here.
+Appointments for a limited variety of services at our Cedar Hills and Hogan branch can be made by clicking here.

 Computer testing and driving tests require an appointment.
 You are unable to make an appointment for the remaining service types.